7 Ways To Advertise Your Holiday Home For Free

 1. Create Your Own Website

 You don’t have to be a web developer or a graphic designer to build a good website.
 Use free tools such as Wix or GoDaddy to build a website to advertise your property.
-Make sure to include a large number of good quality images as these will really be the driving force to getting someone interested in your property.
-You’ll also need to include all the essential details and make it obvious to the visitor what steps they need to follow to book or enquire about your property.
+Make sure to include a large number of good-quality images as these will really be the driving force to getting someone interested in your property.
+You’ll also need to have all the essential property details and make it obvious to the visitor what steps they need to follow to book or enquire about your property.
+There are some great tools out there to help you manage your bookings — have a look at InnStyle and SuperControl.

 Go into forums and find topics that are relevant to the area of your holiday cottage.
 People might be searching for ‘the best walks in the Brecon Beacons’ or ‘where to sail in Poole’.
 Answer questions regularly and remember to link to your website or blog in the comments.